Pullock4981/courseMaster_Backend/README.md

-# Course Master - Backend API
+# CourseMaster - Backend API

-A RESTful API for the Course Master E-learning platform built with Node.js, Express, and MongoDB.
+A RESTful API for the CourseMaster E-learning platform built with Node.js, Express, and MongoDB.

-## Project Description
+## Project Name & Description

-Course Master Backend provides a comprehensive API for managing an E-learning platform.
+**CourseMaster Backend** provides a comprehensive RESTful API for managing an E-learning platform.
 It handles authentication, course management, enrollments, assignments, quizzes, and administrative operations.
+The backend is built with Node.js and Express.js, using MongoDB for data storage and JWT for authentication.

 ## Technology Stack